- Determine your Explore site and before/after school care options here. View boundary map for Explore locations.

 View site specific Explore site transportation eligibility maps by clicking on the school name below.

-Eligible students may choose to participate in gifted education classes offered at Phelps Center.
-Ingformation about how to enroll will be provided to those who are eligible.
+Eligible students will receive information on how to enroll in gifted education classes offered at Phelps Center.

 Important Explore Information